valeriog2023/Networks/VXLAN and EVPN.md

    * Sees VNI 10010 in the VXLAN Header
    * has VNI 10010 locally mapped to VLAN 10
 6. SW-B removes the VXLAN header, performs the lookup and forwards the packet in VLAN 10
-7. Host-B sees the packet with Src Mac: Host-A Mac and SRC IP: HOst-A IP
+7. Host-B sees the packet with Src Mac: Host-A Mac and SRC IP: Host-A IP

-The VNI even if configured **locally** has a **global** value if things need to be kept consistent.
+The VNI even if configured **locally** has a **global** value if things need to be kept consistent..
+This meanss you could map athe same VNI to two different VLANs in two different VTEPs and bridge their L2 domain.. however it's probably not a good idea.

 ## Broadcast, Unknown Unicast and Multicast (BUM).
 To resolve a Host MAC address, an ARP request is sent in broadcast on the segment.
 Once a VTEP receives a broadcast frame, it must ensure that all VTEPs with endpoints within the respective broadcast domain receive a copy of that frame.

-There are different methods to distribute BUM traffic:
+There are basically 2 different methods to distribute BUM traffic:
 *  **Multicast**: VNIs are mapped to multicast groups on either a 1:1 or N:1 basis.
    VTEPs then become both Senders and Receivers for the multicast groups Arista does not support this in the context of EVPN.